Halkfr/duck-hunt/README.md

 add async to functions?

+TODO:
-TODO: Change speed of the duck according to screen size (PC/mobile)
+1. Change speed of the duck according to screen size (PC/mobile)
+2. Improve Duck generateAim function